 Muscle tone is in reference to the muscle’s contraction at rest.
 Normal resting tone means the muscle is not contracting.
 A muscle at rest will feel loose and softer to the touch.

-Increased resting tone means the muscle is engaged in contraction, regardless of conscious control.
-A hypertonic muscle will feel “tight” and feel firmer to the touch.
+Increased resting tone (or hypertonicity) means the muscle is engaged in contraction, regardless of conscious control.
+A hypertonic muscle will feel “tight” and firmer to the touch.

 A spasm, on the other hand, is a full, unconscious muscle contraction.
-This is different than hypertonicity and will cause moderate-to-severe pain.
+This is different and far more intense than hypertonicity and will likely cause moderate-to-severe pain.

 Trigger points are the term used for “knots” in the muscle.
-The name “trigger point” was given because, when stimulated (i.e. pressure, stretching, or contraction), it gives rise to pain elsewhere in the body—known as referred pain.
+The name “trigger point” was given because, when stimulated (e.g., pressure, stretching, or contraction), it gives rise to (or triggers) pain elsewhere in the body—known as referred pain.

-Some of the signs and symptoms have been stated above, but will be stated again as we go on as it is important to be able to differentiate from a migraine headache.
+Some of the signs and symptoms have been stated above, but will be stated again in the following sections because it is important to be able to differentiate a tension-type headache from a migraine headache.

 |Dull, aching head pain||Yes||No|